-Microconidia were produced following a protocol modified from Zhang et al. (2014).
-Two circular plugs of 5 mm diameter of actively growing mycelium on RFA medium were used to inoculate 40 mL of fresh homemade PDB.
-The liquid culture was incubated during 3 days at 25°C then 6 days at 20°C with permanent shaking at 150 rpm, and then filtrated on Miracloth (EMD Millipore Corp., 475855-1R) to remove mycelium fragments, and centrifuged at 4500 g for 10 minutes.
-The pelleted microconidia were re-suspended in 1 mL sterile distilled water.
-When microconidia production was too low, after filtration on Miracloth, the liquid culture was filtrated on 0.45 $\mu$ m and microconidia were collected from the filter surface by washing the filter in 3 mL sterile water.
-To evaluate the capacity of each studied strain to produce microconidia, two independent replicates were performed and microconidia were counted three times for each replicate using a Malassez cell of 5 mm and a limit threshold of 4000 units per mL.
+Microconidia were produced following a protocol modified by Zhang et al. (2014).
+Two circular plugs of 5 mm diameter of actively growing mycelium on RFA medium were used to inoculate 40 ml of fresh homemade PDB.
+The liquid culture was incubated for 3 days at 25°C, then 6 days at 20°C with permanent shaking at 150 rpm, and then filtrated on Miracloth (EMD Millipore Corp., 475855-1R) to remove mycelium fragments, and centrifuged at 4500g for 10 min.
+The pelleted microconidia were resuspended in 1 ml sterile distilled water.
+When microconidia production was too low, after